mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 11 June 2025

-- The average temperature today is 10.42˚C,
+- The average temperature today is 11.26˚C,
-- With highs of 11.08˚C and lows of 9.73˚C,
+- With highs of 11.66˚C and lows of 9.36˚C,
-- It may feel like 9.68˚C with overcast clouds
+- It may feel like 10.53˚C with broken clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1019hPa and humidity is 83%
+- The pressure is 1019hPa and humidity is 80%
 - The sun will rise at 03:49 and set at 20:26

 <!-- weather_marker ends -->